-Hardware channel selection determines which input channel can being adjusted with Apollo's hardware preamp controls.
-This is the standard behavior when a channel is not in Unison mode (hardware channel selection is unrelated to Unison functionality).
+Channel selection determines which input channel can being adjusted with Apollo's front panel preamp controls.
+This is the standard behavior when a channel is not in Unison mode; front panel channel selection is not related to Unison functionality.

-The method used for hardware channel selection depends on the specific Apollo hardware model (see Hardware Selection Switch).
-The method for each model is described briefly below, in order to differentiate the standard behavior from the Unison behavior.
+The method used for front panel channel is described briefly below, in order to differentiate the standard behavior from the Unison behavior.